 What advice would you give to anyone thinking about booking a session of their own?
 Do it!!
 You won’t in any way regret it.
 And you don’t need a ‘reason’ to do it.
 In fact, I’d love to do it again with no other reason than to get dressed up/down and feel fantastic.

 What exciting project are you working on right now?
 I was in rehearsals for Malory Towers right up until the lockdown, which happened a week before we were due to open, but I do hope it will have a life in the future.
 During the down time I’ve released the first single from my EP on Spotify and iTunes (featuring Tigz’s work as the cover).
 I’ll be releasing the rest in early October- so please check it out!
-I’m also running some singing masterclasses and workshops, all the information is on my website.
+I’m also running some singing masterclasses and workshops.